kerunaru/inference-async-workflow-example/README.md

 Now you can access the application at `http://localhost:8080`.

 The client will connect to a WebSocket at `http://localhost:8081/ws`.
 It will receive a response from the WebSocket server when the inference is complete.

+> [!IMPORTANT]
+> You will need an API key to use this application as well as a valid endpoint URL from DataCrunch where your inference model is hosted.

 ## LICENSE